1971 Sudanese coup d'état: The coup fails to take hold

 Despite the ease at which Atta had seized Khartoum the coup had little widespread support.
 While the Sudanese Communist Party was the largest Communist Party in the Arab World, its support base was limited to a small section of Sudan's population.
 In contrast to this there was a widespread opposition in Sudan's religious and conservative population to communism, which was viewed as having dangerous links to atheism.

-Adding to this was the fact that Sudan's neighbors were also opposed to the new communist government.
+Adding to this was that Sudan's neighbors were also opposed to the new communist government.
 None of Sudan's neighbours wished to have either a communist or communist-sympathising government for a neighbor, and Anwar Sadat in Egypt ordered first a fact-finding mission to Khartoum, and later ordered Egyptian forces stationed south of Khartoum to resist the coup.

 Gaddafi's Libya also supported Nimeiry.
 Gaddafi, like Nimeiry, had come to power two years prior.
 Gaddafi was also at this point virulently anti-communist.
 Gaddafi's response was far more extreme than Sadat's, and he dispatched two Libyan fighter jets to force down the British Airlines jetliner which was ferrying Al Nour and Hamdallah from London back to Khartoum.
 The plane was forced down in Libya, and the two were taken off the plane and arrested.

 Saudi Arabia was also worried about the prospect of a new communist government across the Red Sea, although Saudi Arabia refrained from engaging in any clear action against the new Sudanese government.
 Ba'athist Iraq did however respond favorably to the new government, publicly supporting the coup, and was actually the only Arab government to do so.
 Baghdad dispatched an airliner to Khartoum carrying an Iraqi delegation to congratulate Atta and his new government, although this crashed under mysterious circumstances whilst crossing Saudi Arabia.